PROJECT PURE HOPE

 Background

-Our Objectives
+Our Mission

-Who We Are?
+Who We Are

 Project Pure Hope is a humanitarian initiative founded by a group of senior doctors and healthcare leaders who are deeply concerned about the plight of children affected by the Middle East conflict.
-They are committed to providing life-saving medical care and support to victims of this conflict, regardless of their nationality, religion, or ethnicity.
+We are committed to providing life-saving medical care and support to victims of this conflict, regardless of their nationality, religion, or ethnicity.

-Project Pure Hope is working with local and international partners to transfer children requiring complex treatment and care to the UK.
+We are working with local and international partners to transfer children requiring complex treatment and care to the UK.
 This initiative is important as some of these children require specialist, multidisciplinary medical treatment which is available in the UK but currently unavailable in the region.
-It will also deliver remote services/telemedicine to the hospitals and clinics that are struggling to cope with the overwhelming needs in the region.

 We have designed a pathway that will engage relevant stakeholders and will follow a multidisciplinary, patient centred approach.
 The stakeholders who will be involved are:

-• Charities from the UK, and in regionally affected areas in the Middle East: including the
+Charities and NGOs from the UK and in regionally affected areas in the Middle East: including Save a Child, the British Red Cross, the Sanctuary Foundation, Islamic Relief UK, Read Foundation, UCLH Charity and Palestine Children’s Relief Fund.

-We are grateful for the support and active engagement we have had by multiple leaders and organizations across the NHS including leading hospitals in London and nationally, expressing commitment and interest in being part of this initiative.
-We believe that between this multifaceted group we will be well placed to offer support for any child’s physical and mental health needs.
+We are grateful for the support and active engagement we have had by multiple leaders and organisations across the NHS including leading paediatric hospitals in London and nationally, expressing commitment and interest in being part of this initiative.

 Precedence for Action